tristanpenman/n64-heart-rust/examples/03-booting-rust/README.md

 # Example 3 - Booting Rust

+This example shows how we can build an entire ROM using Rust and Cargo.

+## Acknowledgements

+This is based on Jay Oster's [rrt0](https://github.com/rust-console/rrt0) repo on GitHub.

+It also makes use of [cargo-n64](https://github.com/rust-console/cargo-n64), which allows N64 ROMs to be built using Cargo.

 ## Prerequisites

 This example is pure Rust, so there are no SDK dependencies.
 It does, however, require the use of a custom `cargo` subcommand: